Interactive Brokers vs Citi Self Invest (2024)

 Mobile Apps

-The trading competition continues on mobile apps, and here we find much the same situation: advanced trading at Interactive Brokers and simple trading at Citi Self Invest.
-Citi’s order ticket is the same one we found on the website, while IBKR has created even more order types than its website has.
-New trade types include:
+The competition continues on mobile apps, and here, too, we see the same trend: advanced trading at Interactive Brokers and basic trading at Citi Self Invest.
+Citi’s order ticket on the app is the same as the one on the website, while IBKR offers even more order types, including:

 - Market or limit if touched